 One Day Film School 2023

-Headington U4s put their filmmaking skills to the test with the One Day Film School on Thursday 26th January.
+Headington School L6 put their filmmaking skills to the test on Friday 22nd September with the One Day Film School.

-In the afternoon, pupils took the 10 Shot Challenge: creating a short film (maximum two minutes) based on a classic narrative (eg ‘someone is kidnapped, an attempted rescue’) for premiering at the end of the day.
-Pupils chose their own roles within their film crews, covering writer, director, producer, screenwriter, actors.
+In the afternoon, pupils took the 10 Shot Challenge: creating a short film (two minutes, max) based on a classic narrative (eg ’someone is kidnapped, an attempted rescue’) for premiering at the end of the day.
+Pupils chose their own roles within their film crew (writer, director, producer, screenwriter, actors).